How Can I File A Claim Under the OASW Plan?

 - If a client or their lawyer makes written or verbal threatening comments indicating that they are seeking damages and/or may sue you; and,

 - If you believe you made a mistake in how you rendered your professional services and may have caused harm to a client.

-If at any point during your Policy Period or Discovery Period (which keeps your policy in force for a specified duration of time following cancellation or non-renewal), you become aware of an actual or potential claim:
+If at any point during your Policy Period or Discovery Period (which keeps your policy in force for a specified duration of time following cancellation or non-renewal), you become aware of an actual or potential claim, DO NOT:

-- DO NOT make any written or oral statements to any involved or third parties;
+- Make any written or oral statements to any involved or third parties;

-- DO NOT offer compensation or admit liability to independently settle; and,
+- Offer compensation or admit liability to independently settle; and,

-- DO NOT amend or change any previous clinical records;
+- Amend or change any previous clinical records;

-- DO NOT seek independent legal services or assume legal fees before notifying your Insurer (any fees incurred may not be reimbursed).
+- Seek independent legal services or assume legal fees before notifying your Insurer (any fees incurred may not be reimbursed).